LennaHammer/English/EVP/out/words_adjective.md

 ## 1419. strong ## adjective
 /strɔːŋ/ DETERMINED
 [B2]A strong feeling, belief, or opinion is felt in a very deep and serious way.
-- She has strong opinions/views.
+- She has strong `opinions/views`.

 ## 1420. strong ## adjective
 /strɔːŋ/ PERSONALITY
 [B2]If a person or their personality is strong, they are confident and able to deal with problems well.
 - All my aunts are strong women.
-- He has a strong personality, but don't let him frighten you.
+- He has a strong `personality`, but don't let him frighten you.

 ## 1421. stubborn ## adjective
 /ˈstʌb.ərn/